matejdro/plugin.video.nebula/README.md

 Kodi plugin that allows playback of videos from [Nebula streaming service](https://watchnebula.com/).

 To use this plugin you MUST have a valid Nebula subscription.
+This extension is UNOFFICIAL and not affiliated with Nebula in any way.

 # Installation